Did you know we host a Bulldog Day event every year? Click here for more information!

 Hunt Valley Animal Hospital

-Drs.
-Frank and Johnston use advanced techniques and technologies when performing soft palate surgery at our Hunt Valley veterinary center.
+Dr. Frank, Dr. Johnston, and Dr. Cujdik use advanced techniques and technologies when performing soft palate surgery at our Hunt Valley veterinary center.
 To ensure that patients suffer less pain, bleeding and recovery time, we employ the LigaSure Tissue Fusion Device.
 This sophisticated cautery surgical tool works even more quickly and effectively than other laser surgery technologies to seal blood vessels securely and permanently in a matter of seconds.
 The unit is equipped to respond to feedback, so it stops the flow of energy to the tissues the instant the seal is completed.

 Our surgical team has developed a high degree of skill with the LigaSure unit.
 By using this technology, we can resect an elongated soft palate with minimal blood loss or injury to surrounding tissues — and with no need for sutures.

 We encourage pet owners with animals who suffer from brachycephalic syndrome to contact our Hunt Valley veterinary office for a consultation.
 We will be happy to examine the animal’s airways, nasal structure and breathing efficiency to determine whether elongated soft palate surgery can help.
 For our out of town patients, our front house team is happy to provide pet friendly lodging options within a short distance of our hospital.